amadevstudio/yau-ts/README.md

 - Can render messages and use state, see the demo below;
 - Has goBack action and goBack button builders;
 - Has empty state to show errors and gracefully process inputs for previous states;
-- Has i18n built-in functionality.
+- Has i18n built-in functionality;
+- Has pagination module.

 ## Requirements